 Sendbird Desk enables strong customer engagement through live, in-app support.
-The Desk SDK lets you easily initialize, configure, and build the customer support-related functionality into your iOS applications.
+The Desk SDK lets you easily initialize, configure, and build the customer support-related functionality into your Android applications.
 This page shows requirements and a brief overview of the Desk SDK.

 Our sample app demonstrates the core features of Sendbird Desk SDK.
 Download the app from our GitHub repository to get an idea of what you can do with the actual SDK and to get started building your own project.

 Note: The fastest way to see our Desk SDK in action is to build your app on top of our sample app.
 Make sure to change the application ID of the sample app to your own when initializing the Desk SDK.
 Go to Create a Sendbird application from your dashboard section to learn more.

 Sendbird Desk works based on Sendbird Chat platform, which means the interactions between users are built and provided by Sendbird Chat.
 Your customers can request support through various ways, such as in-app chats from different OS platforms or social media like Facebook and Instagram, and we call them channels.
 When a customer requests support from a channel, it is delivered to an agent by admins or internal rules, and agents can handle the conversation in the Sendbird Dashboard.